 former Act means any of the Acts repealed by section 14.

-17. Complaints and matters being dealt with on the participation day
+17. Complaints and matters being dealt with on participation day

 (1) Despite the Health Practitioner Regulation National Law (Western Australia) section 289 this section applies if immediately before the participation day —